-Pixel mapping data can also be imported and exported in comma separated values (.csv) format.
-This functionality allows large or complex pixel mapping configurations to be quickly created from automatically generated data.
+Pixel mapping fixture and destination data can also be imported and exported using the comma separated values (.csv) format.
+This functionality allows large or complex pixel mapping configurations to be created from or saved in a data format that can be more quickly edited as a spreadsheet rather than attempting to place and patch the same fixtures or create destinations using Mbox Remote.

 The csv format is a plain text format using commas to separate values on the same line and a carriage return to separate lines.
 Many different applications can create text files with the appropriate formatting.
 Microsoft Excel can convert spreadsheet data into a csv format or data can be created/edited in a standard text editor.
-For example, the following images represent the same data in text and spreadsheet formats:
+For example, the following images represent the same fixture data in text and spreadsheet formats: